Chia Boon Leong: Career

 In mid-1943, Chia worked in a telegraphy company, where his work consists of sending and receiving messages in morse code.
 Every day after work, he would go to Jalan Besar Stadium to play football for the Pasir Panjang Rovers.
 Chia was also part of a Syonan team that travelled to Malaya to play against the state teams.

+In 1948, Chia, alongside Yeap Cheng Eng and Chu Chee Seng, as Malayan Chinese represented China at football team at the 1948 Summer Olympics held at London, England.

+In December 1951, Chia played in a friendly match for Singapore against Swedish club IFK Göteborg.
+He was praised by the coach, former England international football player, John Mahon, who told his team to “watch that little fellow with the twinkling feet, he works hard, dribbles hard and is outstanding both in attack and defence”.
+This resulted in Chia being nicknamed "twinkletoes".

+Death

 Chia died on 20 December 2022, at the age of 97.